LauraAllObe/wakatimeReadmeStats/README.md

 Follow these steps to automatically update your WakaTime stats card in your GitHub README using GitHub Actions (svg loads faster on page refresh, updates once a day) or by using the url directly (easier setup and updates on page refresh).

+### PRE.
+Create and add your WakaTime account to your IDE

+1. Go to [https://wakatime.com/signup](https://wakatime.com/signup) and create an account
+2. Install the wakatime extension in your local IDE
+3. Connect to your wakatime account in the IDE

 ### 1. Create and Add Your WakaTime API Key

 #### Get your WakaTime API key: